 - Please see my article: Is weight loss the best anti-inflammatory medication?

 As you can see the impact of type 2 diabetes on degenerative joint disease is multi-factorial and a battle your body fights on many fronts.

 Type 2 diabetes prevents bone repair which damages your cartilage

 All the factors mentioned in the research above significantly impacts how your knee repairs itself from wear and tear damage.

-In other words, the type 2 diabetes prevents proper bone remodelling/healing.
+- In other words, the type 2 diabetes prevents proper bone remodeling/healing.
 This abnormal bone compromises the structure of the articular cartilage of the knee.
 Type 2 diabetes accelerates knee osteoarthritis.
 Type 2 diabetes is attacking the whole knee.

-In other words, the more you ignore this or unmanage your type 2 diabetes the greater the likelihood that you will need knee replacement.
-Before you think knee replacement is an good solution, read on:
+In other words, the more you ignore this or do not properly manage your type 2 diabetes, the greater the likelihood that you will need a knee replacement.
+Before you think knee replacement is a good solution, read on: